bobbyjim/x16-corewar/README.md

 All address arithmetic is done modulo the size of the ARENA.

-CORE is typically initialized to DAT 0, 0.
+CORE is typically initialized to DAT #0, #0.
 However, it might instead be initialized to DAT #nnn, #nnn, where nnn is a number from 0 to 255.

 I prefer to set CORE as a prime number, to confound trivial bombing programs a bit.

-# Redcode file notes

-* START EVERY FILE WITH THREE SEMICOLONS (';;;')!!

-The Commander X16 literally throws away the first two bytes of any file it reads in; Therefore, I strongly suggest you begin every redcode file with three semicolons -- by the way, this is a great place to hold the name of the warrior.
-I may check for that name in the future.

-Otherwise, refer to the URL references for general instructions.

 # Opcodes

-     DAT   B   ; Remove process from the process queue.
+     DAT A B   ; Remove process from the process queue.

-     HCL   B   ; Same as DAT.
+     HCL A B   ; Same as DAT.
 Comes from the 1970s "Halt and Catch Fire" joke opcode.

      MOV A B   ; Move A into location B.